Removing Stains and Efflorescence from Architectural Scagliola

 - Procedure code:

-- Interior's Handbook For Historic Buildings - Jeff Greene
+- The Interiors Handbook For Historic Buildings, Vol. II, by Jeff Greene

 - Lath & Plaster